aciurea/ExpressionParser/README.md

 # Expression Parser
 This tool is composed from 2 parts:
-- The expression builder where you can build an expression from graphics by using a query builder.
+- The expression builder where you can build an expression from graphics by using the query builder tool (it can be found here http://querybuilder.js.org);
 - The expression created can be after translated back to graphics.

-There is already a tool called query builder and it can be found here: http://querybuilder.js.org.
+The expresion parser is using the query builder list of objects to build the expression (which can be saved somewhere on the server) and after, it can be translated back to objects and displayed.

 ![alt tag](https://github.com/aciurea/ExpressionParser/blob/master/expression.png)

-This tool is using the query builder and convert the objects into an expression wich can be saved somewhere on the server and after it can be translated back to objects and displayed in the query builder.

-Unlike other expression builders this tool is using paranthesis to give the order of the operator and it's using recursion only when it encounters groups of rules, therefore is very fast.
+Unlike other expression builders this tool is using paranthesis to give the order of the operator and it's using recursion only when it encounters groups of rules and is really fast.

 The expressionParser support multiple operators like:
 -  equal: =